Movie Review – Three Identical Strangers

 This year’s Best Documentary Feature category might be completely dominated by Won’t You Be My Neighbor, but in a close second should be Three Identical Strangers, the shocking true story that’s too wild to be fiction.
 It’s a revelation of a life-altering secret, one that affected countless people and shook families apart, and the secret itself is only the beginning of the story.
 Behind it all is a debate about the very nature of humanity, of what makes us tick, of how we come into ourselves when the weight of the world is on our shoulders.

 When Robert went to college as a freshman, he was confused when other students seemed to recognize him, to assume he was some guy named Eddy, who he had never met before in his life.
 It turns out that not only were Robert and Eddy twin brothers separated at birth, but there was a third brother as well, David, the three young men growing up with miles of each other, never knowing that they were triplets given up for adoption and moved into different households at 6 months old.
+Of course, this sort of thing happens all the time in reality.
+It’s not uncommon for twins to be separated at birth.
+Luckily, with scientific advancements, dna testing Mcallen TX centers can help separated siblings to reunite, just like the characters in the film do.
 But that’s not the shocking thing, that’s only the beginning.
 The rest is a scandal of epic proportions, an evil manipulation that has to be witnessed to be believed.